Nepal National Teachers Association

 The Nepal National Teachers Association (NNTA) is an organization of teachers' trade unions in Nepal.
-It is the first and the most influential organization of teachers' association in Nepal.
-The NNTA was established in 1979 and registered under the educational act of that time, and then become a trade union.
+The NNTA was established in 1979, registered under the Educational Act of that time, and became a trade union.
 Currently, it has more than 70 thousand members.
 NNTA has established international relation and is the first member to the WCOTP from Nepal, and a charter member to Education International (EI) global union federation.
-NNTA is also affiliated or has working relationships with the trade unions and professional organizations in Nepal and around the world.
-NNTA has a close relationship with the Communist Party of Nepal (Unified Marxist-Leninist).
+NNTA is also affiliated or has working relationships with trade unions and professional organizations in Nepal and worldwide.
+NNTA has a faithful relationship with the Communist Party of Nepal (Unified Marxist-Leninist).

 The 12th national general convention of the NNTA took place from 30-31, May 2018.
 A 33-member central working committee was elected at the convention.
 The gathering elected Laxman Sharma as NNTA chairperson.